 “Since I know of no studies or research that makes a compelling argument to avoid inversions during menstruation, and since menstruation affects each woman differently and can vary from cycle to cycle, I am of the opinion that each woman is responsible for making her own decision.
 Pay attention to how you respond to inversions (indeed, all asanas) during your period,” Benagh adds.
 “A short Headstand may be fine while a longer one isn’t; maybe you will find that backbends or twists adversely affect your period.
 If your energy is very low, restorative poses may be just the ticket, though you may find a more active sequence of standing

 poses alleviates cramps and the blues.
 You really won’t know what works and what doesn’t until you feel it in your own body.”

-If you plan to play it safe, avoid these seven poses — or, at least, proceed with caution.
+If you plan to play it safe, consider skipping these seven poses while on your period — or, at least, proceed with caution.

 A version of this article was published January 2016.